FallenGodfather/FallenGodfather/README.md

 <div align="center">

-*"The journey of a thousand miles begins with a single step.
-Currently taking those steps in AI while navigating life's challenges."*
+*"From dissecting game databases to training neural networks - every line of code tells a story of curiosity turned into expertise."*

 ---

-⭐ **From [FallenGodfather](https://github.com/FallenGodfather)** - *Turning challenges into stepping stones*
+⭐ **From [FallenGodfather](https://github.com/FallenGodfather)** - *Where Gaming Meets AI Innovation*

 </div>